ConradIrwin/async-profile/README.md

 * `total` — the total amount of time spent running CPU.
 * `real time` — the amount of time between the first callack starting and the last callback ending.
-* `max concurrency` — is just `real time / total`.
-Assuming that node is single threaded, and you want to peg the CPU at 100%, how many tasks like this could run concurrently.
+* `CPU load` — is just `total / real time`.
+As node is singlethreaded, this number ranges between 0 (CPU wasn't doing anything) and 1 (CPU was running the whole time).
 * `wait time` — the sum of the times between each callback being created and being called.
 High wait times can happen either because you're waiting for a lot of parallel IO events, or because you're waiting for other callbacks to stop using the CPU.

 Each subsequent line contains 4 bits of information:
 * `start`: The time since you called `new AsyncProfile()` and when this callback started running.